-In order to maintain the distinctive character of the Neighbourhood Area, all new development must have regard to the landscape character and historic landscape features and retention of important landmarks, skylines and views.
+In order to maintain the distinctive character of the Neighbourhood Area, all new development must have regard to the valued landscape character, skylines and views as depicted in the following five views.

-Proposals which have an adverse impact on the skylines or valued landscapes, as shown on Figures 5a and 5b, will not be supported.
+Proposals which have an adverse impact on the skylines or valued landscapes, as shown in Figures 5a and 5b, will be resisted.